6.3 Preventing early leaving from education and training (ELET)

 Every secondary school has an established guidance unit (cellule d'orientation) composed of teachers and educational staff.
 Its purpose is to realise the school and vocational guidance at school according to the reference framework (cadre de référence).
 This reference framework defines:

 - The objectives of the school and vocational guidance offers

 - The measures which have to be realised in order to attain these objectives

-- The specific services and external actors, that are need to inform about the socio-economic world
+- The specific services and external actors, that are needed to inform about the socio-economic world

 - The involvement of the school community in the guidance procedures.

-- 'Guidance and professional initiation courses' (COIP) are available to young people under the age of 18 who have left school, lack the necessary skills to find a job and do not fulfil the requirements for entry into the lower cycle of the technical vocational education and training (TVET).
+- 'Guidance and professional initiation courses' (COIP) are available to young people aged 18 or older who have left school, lack the necessary skills to find a job and do not fulfil the requirements for entry into the lower cycle of the technical vocational education and training (TVET).
 The courses last one year and focus on the acquisition of key competences corresponding to the lower secondary education level (communication, numeracy, ICT, etc.) and the definition of an individual professional project.
 The pedagogy approach is primarily based on individualised training plans and coaching.
 Participants are supported in their preparation to access the vocational regime of TVET, or enter the labour market

 - 'Mosaic Classes' (classes mosaïques) focus on those pupils with behavioural difficulties and are identified as being at high risk of dropping out.
 In these classes, pupils are intensively monitored for a temporary length of time (between 6 to 12 weeks on average) in small groups and within alternative learning environments.